Fang-Telekom/FOM/README.md

 # FOM
-Task-Collection and Projects for Procedural Programming C
+Repository for Task-Collection and Projects for studying purposes.

+Current Programming Languanges:
+      -     Procedural Programming C
+      -     Java

-Hi Guys,
+Hey Guys,

-I am a dual Student at Telekom studying at FOM.
+I am a Student at the University FOM, studiyng Business Information.
+At the same time, I work at Telekom.

 Have a nice day.